Mistudeedesignz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My first readme for the shell resirections task
+My readme file for the shell task